-Financial support for graduate study at UC Davis is available in several forms: 1) financial aid, 2) fellowships, scholarships, grants and travel awards, and 3) teaching and research assistantships.
+Financial support for graduate study at UC Davis is available in several forms: 1) financial aid, 2) fellowships, scholarships, grants, and travel awards, and 3) teaching and research assistantships.
 Talk with your major professor to determine what funding is available to you and how they expect your graduate studies to be funded.

 Each type of financial support requires a different application process.
-The best resources to assist with this are 1) your Major Professor, 2) GGNB graduate staff coordinator & Graduate Program Advisors, 3) Office of Graduate Studies at 250 Mrak Hall website: https://gradstudies.ucdavis.edu/current-students/financial-support
+The best resources to assist with this are 1) your Major Professor, 2) GGNB graduate staff coordinator & Graduate Program Advisors, 3) Office of Graduate Studies at 2001 Walker Hall website: https://grad.ucdavis.edu/financial-aid